|

 "Time lady, surely?"
 Alec said.

-the other guests, all of whom fulfilled The Doctor's promise of species
+all of whom fulfilled The Doctor’s promise of species variety.
+A

-variety.
-A lot of them were, admittedly, of the one head, two arms, two
+lot of them were, admittedly, of the one head, two arms, two legs, pattern.

-legs, pattern.
-But the word Human could not be applied to the group in
+Even so, the word Human could not be applied to the group in fantastic

-fantastic gowns and cloaks of golden feathers with the faces like an eagle.
+gowns and cloaks of golden feathers with faces like eagles.
+Nor the ones

-Nor the ones whose faces were on long necks that stretched and contracted
+whose faces were on long necks that stretched and contracted like a concertina,

-like a concertina, or the sad eyed dwarf sized people with legs too thin
+or the sad eyed dwarf sized people with legs too thin to support them

 "Sounds posh," Wyn said.
 "Academy!"

-was the best school on Gallifrey," he said with something like pride.
+“It was the best school on Gallifrey,” he said with something

-"But then again all our academies were good.
-We didn't have any comprehensives
+like pride.
+“But then again all our academies were good.
+We didn’t

 "I thought you were BORN a Time Lord," Jasmin said.
 "It's